 Adriana Neves, City & Guilds Group, Internal Channel Strategy Manager

-Here are a few questions to include for an internal communication survey:
+Here are a few questions to get your internal communication survey started:

 1. How is your information flow?
 Are you receiving info in a timely way?